Small-Angle Scattering: Scattering Efficiency

 \subsection{Scattering Cross Section and Contrast Matching}

-As described above there is a $Z^2$ dependency of the cross section of atoms in case of x-rays and the cross section values for neutrons have to be tabulated since there is no simple algebraic expression for that.
+As described above there is a $Z^2$ dependency of the cross section of atoms in case of x-rays and the cross section values for neutrons are taken from tabulated values.
 The resulting differences in cross section are illustrated in Fig.\ref{fig:CrossSection}.
 Because different isotopes have very different cross sections for neutron scattering, in some cases it is possible to replace certain isotopes in order to arrive at desired contrast conditions.

 One of the most important examples for that technique, called contrast matching, is replacing hydrogen by deuterium.
 This leaves the chemical composition of the sample unchanged, and hydrogen is extremely abundant in most organic compounds.
 The concept can in some cases be extended to be used as the Babinet principle, in order to suppress background scattering, since it is extremely preferable to have a solvent with a low background and a solute with a higher background than vice versa.
 A sketch of the concept is shown in Fig.\ref{fig:ContrastMatchConcept}.